 Cooking at 250 – 275 degrees is the sweet spot.
 It’s hot enough to help render out some fat (for that crispy skin), while still allowing that low and slow smoke to infuse your meat.
 The key is watching the temp in each part of the bird, thus why I like separating the parts (each piece will cook a different length of time based on its size, so you can monitor each piece with a thermometer).

 Want crispy skin on your Smoked BBQ Chicken?

-When your chicken is approaching its final temp (165) jack up the heat to high for those final minutes.
+When your chicken is approaching its final temp (165 F) jack up the heat to high for those final minutes.
 Ending with a higher heat will help to get that skin crispy.
-Alternatively, you can move your meat to a hot charcoal or gas grill (like we do for those Smoked Burgers we made a few weeks ago).
+Alternatively, you can move your meat to a hot charcoal or gas grill (like we do for those Smoked Burgers).
 But that’s also pretty labor intensive.
 So try jacking up the heat to high to help get the skin crispy towards the end.

 Here is where the flavor really pops.
 Right before the chicken is done (say an internal temperature of 155 degrees versus fully cooked at 165) dip the chicken into a bowl of your favorite sauce then place back on your cooker for those final minutes.

 This allows a few minutes to set the glaze but avoid burning; especially if you are cranking the heat up at the 155 internal temp for that crispy skin.
 After the bird reaches 165 internal temp, remove and dip again in the glaze.
 Let sit for about 10 minutes and then enjoy.